Iamvivek-gupta/interview/react.md

 HOCs are functions that take a component and return a new component.
 They are used for reusing component logic.

 # What is Redux, and how does it work with React?
 Redux is a state management library for JavaScript applications, often used with React.
 It provides a centralized store for managing the state of your application, making it easier to share data between components and manage complex state logic.

 # What are React lifecycle methods?
 Lifecycle methods are hooks that allow you to run code at specific points in a component’s   life.
 Examples include componentDidMount, componentDidUpdate, and componentWillUnmount.

 # Lazy Loading:
 Lazy loading in React means loading components only when they are needed, which helps reduce the initial load time of the app.
 This makes the react application faster and more efficient.

 # Code Splitting:
-Code splitting in React means breaking down the app’s code into smaller chunks, These chunks are loaded on demand, rather than loading the entire app at once..
+Code splitting in React means breaking down the ;arge app’s code into smaller chunks, These chunks are loaded on demand, rather than loading the entire app at once.
 This ensures that only the necessary parts of the app are loaded, improving performance.